zinefer/lets-encrypt-azure/Supported resources.md

 Additionally the azure function needs these specific RBAC permissions:

-* `Contributor` - required on every **resourcegroup** containing the **app service plans** (needed because certificates are synced between keyvault and app service plan and are stored next to app service plan)
+* `Contributor` - required on every **resourcegroup** containing the **app service plans** (needed because certificates are synced between keyvault and app service plan and are stored next to app service plan as a seperate azure resource as well. also needed to delete the old certificates on renewal)
-* `Keyvault Contributor` - on every keyvault where certificates are stored (this is required on top of the Get, List, Import & Update certificate access policies)
+* `Keyvault Contributor` - on every keyvault where certificates are stored (this is required on top of the Get, List, Import & Update certificate access policies) (needed to link the certificate from inside the keyvault to the azure certificate resource next to the app service plan)
 * `Reader` - on any resourcegroup containing webapps (needed to list webapps)
 * `Website contributor` - on every webapp to update hostbinding with certificate

-If you have all the above resources in the same resourcegroup, then it's enough to grant `Contributor` rights on the resourcegroup.
+If you have all the above resources in the same resourcegroup, then it's enough to grant `Contributor` rights on the resourcegroup level for the azure function MSI.

 Note that RBAC changes may take up to 10 minutes to update.